 - Make it a point to recognize your veterans on veteran holidays.
 Even if your whole office has the actual holiday off, pick a Friday or a Monday near to it to have a special moment; give some small awards, cater lunch – make an effort to show them you recognize their service, no matter how long ago it was.
+For best results, ask veteran and ex-military supervisors and managers for recognition award ideas that feel appropriate.

 - Create a social group for your office veterans.
 You can find money in your budget to take them all out to dinner every month or quarter.
 If you have enough of them, think about an office softball team or something.
+Make competitive outings all the more special by providing teams with trophies and plaques so employees feel more engaged with their team.

 - Find ways to use skills they already have from their time in the military.
 Being a soldier, a medic, an engineer – all these things require diverse sets of skills that are easily translatable to office life with a little creative thinking.